Total Numbers of Accepted Species

 Only full species counted; hybrids and infrasubspecific taxa (subspecies, varieties etc.) not included!

-Included: 13.520 microspecies mostly in apomictic genera: Ranunculus auricomus agg.
+Included: 13.445 microspecies mostly in apomictic genera: Ranunculus auricomus agg.
 (Ranunculaceae) (941), Rubus fruticosus agg.
-(Rosaceae) (3.172), Alchemilla (Rosaceae) (695), Sorbus s. l.
-(Rosaceae) (213), Hieracium and Pilosella (Asteraceae) (5.271), Taraxacum officinale agg.
-(Asteraceae) (2.389), Limonium (530) and others (182).
+(Rosaceae) (3.184), Alchemilla (Rosaceae) (695), Sorbus s. l.
+(Rosaceae) (213), Hieracium and Pilosella (Asteraceae) (5.183), Taraxacum officinale agg.
+(Asteraceae) (2.389), Limonium (531) and others (182, of them many Cotoneaster).

-Lugadha et al. (2016) arrive through "extrapolation" at a total of 390.000: clearly too high and nowhere within our "bottom-up", checklist-based numbers.
+Nic Lugadha et al. (2016) arrive through "extrapolation" at a total of 390.000: clearly too high and nowhere within our "bottom-up", checklist-based numbers.
+This number was adjusted to a more realistic 350.396 in the 2023 "State of the World's Plants and Fungi" by Kew.

 The total number of non-fossil, higher plant species - including the undescribed ones - will probably not exceed 400.000 by much.